Technology

 • Oracle Spatial and Graph.
 This product includes a property graph database with built-in graph analytics, and a range of spatial analysis functions.
 It uses PGQL query language and newly supports GQL.

-• Google Spanner Graph.
+• Google Cloud Spanner Graph.
 Spanner Graph supports a graph query interface compatible with GQL.
 It supports interoperability between relational and graph models, combining SQL capabilities with graph pattern matching from GQL.

 • MarkLogic.
 MarkLogic is a historical stakeholder with a document-oriented database.
 It evolved from an XML database to natively store JSON documents and RDF triples.